adanieljohnson/ABLE_2022_Workshop/Writing_Resource_Guide/120-Reading_strategies.md

 ## Remember To THINK While You Read
 If you read a scientific article but do not understand it, it is tempting to think you are somehow at fault.
-Instead, take a step back and ask yourself, “__why__ am I confused?
+Instead, take a step back and ask yourself, "__why__ am I confused?"

 * Do I not have the needed background knowledge?
 What am I missing?
 * Is the argument flawed somehow?
 Does the evidence not back up their claims?